Scorp-9/WebForm/README.md

-# WebForm Example Using JsonPowerDB
+# WebForm Example

+Using JsonPowerDB

+# Note
-I have Pushed the small project inside this repo which consist of index.html file which will generate a simple Form that will accept and stored the user entered data using JsonPowerDB and API.
+- I have Pushed the small project inside this repo which consist of index.html file which will generate a simple Form that will accept and stored the user entered data using JsonPowerDB and API.

 # Benefits of JsonPowerDB :